Wollivan/SquadronLeader/FAQ.md

 # FAQ

-### Can I spend altitude to help pay the extra speed cost of performing a Split S/Barrel roll?
+### Can I spend altitude to help pay the extra maneuver cost of performing a Split S/Barrel roll?

 Yes!
-If you don't have enough speed left, but do have enough altitude to pay for the maneuver and STILL have the altitude required to perform the maneuver, go for it!
+If you don't have enough maneuverability left, but do have enough altitude to pay for the maneuver and STILL have the altitude required to perform the maneuver, go for it!

 ### Can you print me a copy?